osohq/oso/docs/getting-started/policies/application-types.rst

             allow(actor, action, resource) if actor.is_admin;

         The above rule expects the ``actor`` variable to be a Python instance with the attribute ``is_admin``.
-        The Python instance is passed into oso with a call to :py:meth:`~oso.Oso.allow`:
+        The Python instance is passed into oso with a call to :py:meth:`~oso.Oso.is_allowed`:

         .. code-block:: python
             :caption: :fab:`python` app.py